FaizurXD/Discord-bot-animated/README.md

 2. Rename `.env.example` to `.env`.

+3. Edit the `.env` file and add your Discord bot token, profile picture filename, and banner variables:
+`BOT_TOKEN=your_discord_token_here`  , `PFP=profile_picture_filename.gif` ,
+`BANNER=banner_filename.gif`
-3. Edit the `.env` file and add your Discord bot token, profile picture filename, and banner filename:BOT_TOKEN=your_discord_token_here PFP=profile_picture_filename.gif BANNER=banner_filename.gif6.
-Place your profile picture (avatar) and banner images in GIF format in a folder named "anim" in the root directory.
+6. Place your profile picture (avatar) and banner images in GIF format in a folder named "anim" in the root directory.

 ## Usage

 Run the script using the following command:node setBannerAndAvatar.jsThe script will read the profile picture and banner filenames from the `.env` file, locate the corresponding images in the "anim" folder, and set them as the user's avatar and banner on Discord.

 ## Troubleshooting